Definitions of whiteness in the United States: African Americans

-Asian Americans

 East Asian Americans

 Beginning in the mid-19th century, the United States experienced significant immigration from East Asia and the Indian subcontinent.
 Later, as a reaction against Chinese and other East Asian immigrants as competitors of white labor, the Workingmen's Party was created in California.
 Xenophobic fears manifested with the Yellow Peril ideology, positing that Asians could outnumber the white population in some areas and become dominant.

 The Naturalization Act of 1790 restricted naturalized American citizenship to whites.
 However, United States v.
-Wong Kim Ark in 1898 confirmed citizenship by birth in the U.S. regardless of race.
-As a result, in the early 20th century, many new arrivals with origins in the Far East petitioned the courts to be legally classified as white, resulting in the existence of many United States Supreme Court rulings on their "whiteness".
+Wong Kim Ark in 1898 confirmed citizenship by birth in the United States regardless of race.
+As a result, in the early 20th century, many new arrivals with origins in the Far East petitioned the courts to be legally classified as white, resulting in the existence of many U.S. Supreme Court rulings on their "whiteness".
 In 1921, a petition for naturalization by Easurk Emsen Charr was denied as the court ruled that Koreans are not white.
 In 1922, the court case Ozawa v.
 United States deemed that Japanese are part of the Mongoloid race, and thus non-white.

-In Jim Crow era Mississippi, however, Chinese American children were allowed to attend white-only schools and universities, rather than attend black-only schools, and some of their parents became members of the infamous Mississippi "White Citizens' Council" who enforced policies of racial segregation.
+In Jim Crow Mississippi, however, Chinese American children were allowed to attend white-only schools and universities, rather than attend black-only schools, and some of their parents became members of the infamous Mississippi "White Citizens' Council" who enforced policies of racial segregation.
+Others were excluded from white-only schools and had to attend separate Chinese-only schools, be home schooled or be sent to China for education.

 Despite an opposite trend in other parts of the United States, in 1927, the Supreme Court decision Lum v.
 Rice codified the right of states to define a Chinese student as non-white for the purpose of segregating public schools.
-As the Jim crow era lasted between 1876 and 1965, this effectively placed Lum v.
+As the Jim Crow era lasted between 1876 and 1965, this effectively placed Lum v.
 Rice within that same time period.

 In a precursor to Brown v.
 Board, the 1947 federal legal case Mendez v.
-Westminster fought to take down segregated schools for Mexican American and white students.
-In doing so, this prompted California Governor Earl Warren to repeal a state law calling for segregation of Native American and Asian American students in that state.
-Segregation of the American education system during the Jim Crow era also impacted East Asians, however the Mendez decision ended this impact on Asian Americans.
-As a result of Wysinger v.
-Crookshank (1890), black people were integrated into California's education system and thus never attended segregated public schools during the Jim Crow era in California.
+Westminster fought to take down segregated schools for Mexican-American and white students.
+In doing so, this prompted California Governor Earl Warren to repeal a state law calling for segregation of Native American and Asian-American students in that state.
+Segregation of the American education system during the Jim Crow era also impacted East Asians; however, the Mendez decision ended this impact on Asian Americans.